Palace Theatre Construction Workers Haunted by the Ghost of Spongebob Squarepants

 “I felt a large, overly friendly presence,” notes local spirit guide Camila Randall.
 “Then I heard a high pitched laughter and a voice screaming ‘Ben Brantley gave me a rave review review review…’ as the voice faded away.
 Chances are, if the tour sells well, it’ll go away,” she added.

-Spongebob Squarepants: The Broadway Musical is now on a US tour through July 2020.
-The Palace Theater will continue to add a second floor, despite additional reports of snails, squirrels, plump starfish, crabs attempting to steal people’s wallets, and a faint clarinet being played throughout the hallowed halls.
+The musical's tour is set to run through July 2020, while renovations to the Palace Theatre are expected to continue, despite additional reports of snails, squirrels, plump starfish, crabs attempting to steal people’s wallets, and a faint clarinet being played throughout the hallowed halls.